 PROTOCOLS FOR REOPENING OUR PARISHES IN RESPONSE TO COVID-19:

 Except where these GOMNJ Reopening Guidelines are more restrictive, each Parish must also follow the orders and directives of their State, County, and Local Authorities.
-Regulations allow us to re-open with a maximum of 50 people.
+Regulations NOW allow us to open with a maximum of 100 people.

 - For the time being, the celebration of the Divine Liturgy shall continue to be livestreamed for the parishioners (due to capacity limits) who are unable to attend the service.

 - Prior to entry into the Church parishioners will be asked if they have been in contact with anyone who has tested positive for COVID-19, or if they are taking care of anyone with COVID-19 symptoms.
 If they respond yes, then they will not be allowed to enter the Church.

 - There are to be no gatherings of any kind after the conclusion of the Divine Liturgy.

 - All Parish Council Members and Ushers must wear a mask at all times.

 - Collection baskets are not to be passed.
 At the end of Liturgy a basket will be placed in the Narthex and parishioners are encouraged to leave their donation as they exit.